lordvault/docker_compose_media/README.md

 <br>

-The configuration for this project is based on the following filepath:
+The configuration for this project is based on the following file path:
  ```
  -mnt
  |-media